Palette

 And now we get to the good part.

-Palette is available to install using any JS/TS package manager, or via CDN.
+Palette is available to install via any NPM-compatible package manager:

 [install.scopes]